Operator-Valued Matrices with Free or Exchangeable Entries

 One of the first and fundamental results in random matrix theory is that the empirical spectral distribution of a Wigner matrix whose entries are i.i.d. random variables converges in distribution to the semicircular law.
 When considering matrices with exchangeable entries, Chatterjee \cite{Ch-06} showed that the limiting distribution is again semicircular.
 The main contribution of this paper is an extension of the latter result to operator-valued matrices with exchangeable entries.
 An example of such matrices are some random block matrices for they can be seen as matrices with entries in some noncommutative algebra.
 For instance, if the matrix blocks are i.i.d. then they are exchangeable in the noncommutative space of random matrices and fit nicely in the framework of operator-valued matrices with exchangeable entries.

 More precisely, the entries of the considered matrices consist of a \emph{finite} family of exchangeable elements in some finite-dimensional $W^*$-probability space $(\M , \tau)$ whose distribution with respect to $\tau$ is invariant under permutations.
 We prove that the distribution of operator-valued Wigner and Wishart matrices is close to that of an operator-valued semicircular element over some subalgebra and give precise \emph{quantitative estimates} for the associated Cauchy transforms.
+Whenever the limiting distribution is H\"older continuous, these estimates can be passed immediately onto the Kolmogorov distance.

-Immediate consequences are {quantitative estimates} of Cauchy transforms of random block matrices with independent blocks or random matrices in which the blocks are themselves correlated but have i.i.d. entries.
+Immediate consequences are {quantitative estimates} of Cauchy transforms, and in some cases on the Kolmogorov distance, of random block matrices with independent blocks, or equivalently, random matrices in which the blocks are themselves correlated but have i.i.d. entries.